ALOKJAIN83/BlazorWebAPIExplorer/README.md

 ## Overview

 This is a Blazor Server application using web apis to fetch and post data.
-It calls FroneEnd api which in turn calls 2 back-end APIs in an Asynchronous manner.
+It calls frone-end api which in turn calls 2 back-end APIs in an Asynchronous manner.
-Thease 2 back-end APIs use artificial delays to mimic a longer running operation.
+These 2 back-end APIs use artificial delays to mimic a longer running operation.
-The application is designed to be modular and testable, with unit tests written using xUnit, bunit and Moq.
+The application is designed to be modular and testable, with unit tests written using xUnit, bUnit and Moq.

 The solution includes multiple projects:
 - `BlazorServerUI`: The main Blazor Server application.